pixel-tree/cloudy-logic/README.md

 npm run loader
 ```

-###### Dialogflow
+#### DIALOGFLOW

 Chatbot component uses Dialogflow v2.

-Create a new agent; navigate to GCP and create a Service Account for agent; export the keys as a .json file and place in project root; create a .env file in root for environment variables (include project ID from Dialogflow and path to .json file; see placeholders in this repo) -- used to prevent sharing sensitive information!
+Create a new agent; navigate to GCP and create a Service Account for agent; export the keys as a .json file and place in project root; create a .env file in root for environment variables (include project ID from Dialogflow and path to .json file; see placeholders in this repo) -- ***used to prevent sharing sensitive information!***

-###### Server
+#### SERVER

 Install dependencies: